National Hairstylist Mental Health Awareness Day – May 27, 2027

 The First Observation

-Booksy create National Hairstylist Mental Health Awareness Day to raise awareness and give hairstylists the opportunity to discuss their well-being openly.
+Booksy creates and sponsors National Hairstylist Mental Health Awareness Day to raise awareness and give hairstylists the opportunity to discuss their well-being openly.
+Want to be a sponsor: learn how.

 National Hairstylist Mental Health Awareness Day FAQs

-How does being a hairstylist impact your mental health?
+How does being a hairstylist impact mental health?

 How to Observe National Hairstylist Mental Health Awareness Day